On operator algebras associated with monomial ideals in noncommuting variables: Tensor algebras associated with a monomial ideal

 \section{Tensor algebras associated with a monomial ideal}

 We focus on two kinds of nonselfadjoint operator algebras associated with a monomial ideal $\I$.
-These are: (i) the tensor algebra $\T_E^+$ of the C*-correspondence $_{A} E_A$ in the sense of Muhly and Solel \cite{MuhSol98}; and (ii) the tensor algebra $\A_X$ of the subproduct system $X_\I$ in the sense of Shalit and Solel \cite{ShaSol09}.
-Let us record here the following corollary of our previous analysis.
+These are: \begin{enumerate} \item the tensor algebra $\T_E^+$ of the C*-correspondence $_{A} E_A$ in the sense of Muhly and Solel \cite{MuhSol98}; and \item the tensor algebra $\A_X$ of the subproduct system $X_\I$ in the sense of Shalit and Solel \cite{ShaSol09}. \end{enumerate} Let us record here the following corollary of our previous analysis.

 \begin{corollary} Let ${}_A E_A$ and $X$ be the C*-correspondence and the subproduct system respectively of a monomial ideal $\I \lhd \bC\sca{x_1, \dots, x_d}$.
 Then there is a completely isometrical embedding $\A_X \hookrightarrow \T_E^+$. \end{corollary}